 In order to build healthy, vibrant communities, residents must feel and be safe in their homes, schools, work places and community spaces.
 Safe neighborhoods are also critical to attracting investments which provide jobs, housing and amenities people need in their neighborhoods.

-2012’s realignment legislation, AB109, represented a unique opportunity for furthering criminal justice reform as the state devolved authority to the county’s for incarceration and supervision of people involved in non-violent offenses.
-We formed the Alameda County Coalition for Criminal Justice Reform (AC3JR) to organize county-wide and advocate to use the new county authority and resources to improve criminal justice outcomes.
+2011’s realignment legislation, AB109, represented a unique opportunity for furthering criminal justice reform as the state devolved authority to the counties for incarceration and supervision of people convicted of specific non-violent felonies.
+In 2012 we formed the Alameda County Coalition for Criminal Justice Reform (AC3JR) to organize county-wide and advocate to use the new county authority and resources to improve criminal justice outcomes.

 - Reducing incarceration in Alameda County